 You get it: He’s upset, and he has a right to be.
 So you decide to cut a deal: You offer half a slice of cake now, and the other half after dinner.
 Now consider:

-- Is negotiation the best choice in this moment?
+- Is negotiation the best choice at this moment?

 - What if he makes a counteroffer?

 - Suppose he continues to bully and demands the whole slice?

 Negotiation is a popular choice in modern parenting.
 And the notion of finding common ground with your child during conflicts is not a bad idea.
 You give a little, he gives a little, and everyone is happy.
 Right?